Prashant9683/Neelkanth/readme.md

 ## Usage

-Type `!help` in a Discord server where this bot exists to get a list of commands you can use.
+Type `/help` in a Discord server where this bot exists to get a list of commands you can use.

 ## Installation